imgreene/AnyTalk/README.md

 # AnyTalk

 AnyTalk is a desktop application that provides voice-to-text dictation using OpenAI's Whisper API.
-It runs in the background and is accessible via a menubar icon (macOS) or system tray icon (Windows).
+It runs in the background and is accessible via a menubar icon.

 ## ⚠️ Important: OpenAI API Key Required
 AnyTalk requires your own OpenAI API key to function.
 You will be charged by OpenAI based on your usage: